 Your helper can be anyone who you with a good eye and positive spirit.
 They must have an open mind and with some sense of visual literacy.
-An art director or designer can be especially helpful since they understand how images are used in media.
+An art director or professionals like toolkit website designers can be especially helpful since they understand how images are used in media.
 If you’re selecting images for a wedding portfolio, any woman who’s ever been married or is planning on it is a likely candidate – after all, there’s no better help than someone in your target demographic.

 However, I don’t recommend that that someone else be another photographer.
 Unfortunately, photographers in general look for the same kinds of stuff.
 They see the flaws and judge it through the prism of their own work and expectations.
 It doesn’t hurt to get an opinion from a photographer you trust, but be careful.
 Any photographer you consult should have much more experience than you and have an open mind.

 I actually had my portfolio critiqued by arguably the best photographer working in the world today, Nadav Kander.
 While I respected his opinions, I didn’t consider them the last word just by virtue of the fact that he’s a photographer dealing with the same stuff that I am – just on a much different level.